The Perfect Espresso Martini

 BE FLEXIBLE WITH THE SUGAR

 Not everybody likes sugar in their coffee.
-5ml of sugar syrup will be fine for most palates, but if your customer likes their coffee very strong tasting, then feel free to leave it out.
+A barspoon of sugar syrup will be fine for most palates, but if your customer likes their coffee very strong tasting, then feel free to leave it out.
 Remember, the perfect Espresso Martini is the one your customer enjoys most.

 USE A HIGH-QUALITY VODKA

 Obviously, vodka has a large part to play in the Espresso Martini.
 You need a quality vodka that can stand up to the coffee, and to bring something to the flavor profile other than just alcoholic strength.
 The clean taste of Smirnoff No. 21, with its subtle hints of pepper and charcoal, make it a great choice to use in an Espresso Martini.